 PPI is information that can be used to uniquely identify, contact, or locate a single person.
 Personal information that is “de-identified” (maintained in a way that does not allow association with a specific person) is not considered sensitive.
 Note that UMID numbers by themselves are not considered sensitive or private personal information.

-Appropriate protection of PPI that is not publicly available is required by Laws and Regulations Related to Handling Sensitive Protected Data, contractual obligations, and university policies.
-These regulations apply to PPI stored or transmitted on any type of media: electronic, paper, microfiche, and even verbal communication.
+University policies, contractual obligations, and federal and state laws and regulations require appropriate protection of PPI that is not publicly available.
+These regulations apply to PPI stored or transmitted via any type of media: electronic, paper, microfiche, and even verbal communication.